 Sonja oversees all of our services.
-She has worked in the disability sector for over a decade and holds a Bachelor of Education in Habilitation from Australian Catholic University.
+She has worked in the disability sector for over 15 years and holds a Bachelor of Education in Habilitation from Australian Catholic University.
 Read more

 It’s hard doing everything on your own.
 That said, when you do need help, it has to be the right kind of help – help from people who really care about what you want, what you have to say, and how you want your life to be.
 We know this because we’ve been assisting people who are ageing, people with disabilities, and their carers for more than four decades.
 Along the way, we’ve listened closely and we’ve learnt a lot.